-In a season filled with outstanding players, Whatcom Hoops is ranking the top 30 girls.
-Each day we’ll feature an amazing player in our county and count down until we get to #1.
-So join us daily as we honor the best of the best.
+In a season filled with outstanding players, Whatcom Hoops ranked the top 30 girls.
+Each day we featured an amazing player in our county and counted down until we got to #1.
+We hope you enjoyed the countdown as we honored the best of the best.

 Maris Baklund, senior, Meridian